taijiji/NetworkAutomationTutorial/agenda/JANOG41.md

 However Network engineers has some issue as follows;
 - No people who can develop software in Network engineering team.
 - No enough skill set and knowledge to develop software for automation.
-- No support and understanding of their company/organization for automation
+- No support and understanding for automation from their company/organization.

 To get network engineers started to develop network automation from tomorrow, this presentation share practical technique of programming, useful Open sourced software library and many sample codes.